alirangwala/Poker-Short-Deck-Equity-Calculator/README.md

 ## How do I use this app?

-After you download the repository and set up a directory explore the parameters:
+After you download the repository and set up the directory explore the parameters:

-OS X & Linux:

 ```sh
 python calculator.py -h